Nasfame/hive/ops/README.md

 sudo adduser $USER docker
 ```

-We need to point DNS for `testnet.lilypad.tech` at the node and open the following ports:
+We need to point DNS for `hive.coophive.network` at the node and open the following ports:

 * 80
 * 443